DanielleDaly/portfolio-project-4/README.md

 They can also easily access basic information on a recipe from the homepage and recipes page without having to view the full recipe detail.
 Each recipe listing contains an image of the recipe, the recipe title, how many people the recipe serves, the cooking time, how many likes this recipe has received from users, the date and time the recipe was posted as well as a short description of the recipe.

 Easy Eats is a full-stack web application using the Python Django Framework, the Cloudinary database, HTML, CSS and JavaScript.

 It provides full CRUD capabilities to the user, accessible from the front end without having to access the admin section.
 Users can create, read, update and delete their own comments when they are logged in.
 They can also read comments from other users and further interact with the website by 'liking' and 'unliking' a recipe.
 Users can also see the total number of likes a recipe has received.

 Easy Eats also has an Administration section.
+The admin user can add, update and delete content on the website.
+They can also manage comments by approving or deleting comments submitted by users.

 For the assessor, I have included the admin login details in the comments section when submitting the project.

 ### View the live project here:

 ## User Stories